aisrael17/pure-momentum/README.md

 We decided to put this research hypothesis to the test using historical hourly data for both Bitcoin and Ethereum to try and predict future movements with relevant statistical accuracy.

+## Technologies Used
+We pulled historical hourly data for both Bitcoin and Ethereum from a number of exchanges.
+For this project we used data from both Gemini and Yahoo Finance.
+The data that we pull is then stored on a local csv file.
+We then performed a regression analysis to test the thesis brought up in the research article.

+## Instructions
+To run this application clone the files from github onto your PC and then run it using Jupyter Lab.
+You will need the Pandas and NumPy applications from the Python library which can be installed on your PC.

 ## Background Information
 Our project is based upon the following research article [Pure Momentum in Cryptocurrency Markets](https://assets.ctfassets.net/c5bd0wqjc7v0/4RzmvaUG64ixNPXWuZGXbo/7115cc7bef963d2ff5abbacf879f5b1e/SSRN-id4138685.pdf)